trustwallet/wallet-core/docs/registry-fields.md

 Ex. `0` and `5` for Bitcoin.

 **`hrp`**
-Human Readable Prefix used to prefix an address, used to indicate type of address, to minimalize risk of accidental address mix-up across chains.
+Human Readable Prefix used to prefix an address, used to indicate type of address, to minimize risk of accidental address mix-up across chains.
 Ex. `'bc'` for Bitcoin, `'cosmos'` for Cosmos.

 **`chainId`**